 Evidence & safety

-A practical note on Why jaw comfort should be explained with careful limits for a week where reminders have started to feel like pressure, written with realistic expectations and a specific next step.
+A practical note on Careful limit: jaw comfort for a week where reminders have started to feel like pressure, written with realistic expectations and a specific next step.

 Direct answer